-Oregon’s Spousal Pay Program is almost unique in the world of Medicaid’s consumer directed programs.
-As the name implies, the program pays the spouse of an individual that requires significant assistance with his/her activities of daily living, provided the care recipient spouse and his/her caregiving spouse meets all the eligibility requirements.
-This program is based on the Cash and Counseling model, which allows the participant greater control over who is hired to provide his/her care.
+Oregon’s Spousal Pay Program is unique in the world of Medicaid’s consumer-directed programs.
+As the name implies, the program pays the spouse of an individual who requires significant assistance with their activities of daily living, provided the care recipient spouse and their caregiving spouse meets all the eligibility requirements.
+This program allows the participant greater control over who is hired to provide their care.

-When a couple qualifies for this program, the spouse becomes an official Homecare Worker and joins the Homecare Workers Union.
+When a couple qualifies for this program, the spouse becomes an official homecare worker and joins the Oregon Home Care Commission.
 Caregiver spouses receive a salary, pay taxes and union fees, and are eligible for unemployment insurance.
 It should be noted that since it is expected that spouses care for each other, the number of hours for which an individual is authorized to receive care might be lower when participating in the Spousal Pay Program than were the individual to receive care under other Oregon Medicaid programs, such as the Client-Employed Provider Program.

 The caregiver and spouse must be residents of Oregon, legally married, and residing at home (not in a skilled nursing home or assisted living facility).
 The individual in need of care must require fairly extensive care, and if not for the Spousal Pay Program, would need nursing home care.
-The individual must also require full assistance with at least 4 of the following activities of daily living: bathing, dressing, grooming, eating, toileting, and mobility, and have a diagnosed, progressive and debilitating condition.
+The individual must also require full assistance with at least 4 of the activities of daily living — bathing, dressing, grooming, eating, toileting, and mobility — and have a diagnosed, progressive and debilitating condition.
 Some examples of qualifying diagnoses include cancer in late stages, seizures that occur frequently and unpredictably, and spinal cord injuries.

 The caregiving spouse must pass a criminal history check and meet the other Oregon Department of Human Services requirements for providing care.
-In addition to aiding with their spouse’s ADLs, it is expected that caregiver spouses manage the home, perform housekeeping, do laundry, do the grocery shopping, provide transportation, manage medications, and prepare meals.
+In addition to aiding with their spouse’s ADLs, it is expected that caregiver spouses manage the home, perform housekeeping, do laundry and grocery shopping, provide transportation, manage medications, and prepare meals.

 Caregiving spouses receive payment for providing care services.
-Typically, this is an hourly wage agreed upon by the Homecare Workers Union and the state of Oregon.
-The exact amount changes annually, but as of April 1, 2018, the average hourly rate was $14.65 per hour.
+Typically, this is an hourly wage agreed upon by the Oregon Home Care Commission and the state of Oregon.

-In addition to their wages, the caregiving spouses also receive other benefits of union participation, such as unemployment insurance, paid vacation time, and disability benefits should they themselves become disabled.
+In addition to their wages, the caregiving spouse also receives other benefits of Commission participation, such as unemployment insurance, paid vacation time, and disability benefits should they themselves become disabled.